QinYuWu/QinYuWu.github.io/_pages/talks.md

 # Peer-review Service
-* Mathematical Finance, Mathematics and Financial Economics, Mathematics of Operations Research
+* Mathematics and Financial Economics, Mathematics of Operations Research